Some Arab Americans who voted for Trump are concerned about his picks for key positions

-LANSING, Mich. — (AP) — Just a week after winning a majority of the vote in several of the nation's largest Arab-majority cities, President-elect Donald Trump has filled top administration posts with staunch Israel supporters, including an ambassador to Israel who has claimed "there is no such thing as Palestinians."
+LANSING, Mich. — (AP) — Just a week after winning several of the nation's largest Arab-majority cities, President-elect Donald Trump has filled top administration posts with staunch Israel supporters, including an ambassador to Israel who has claimed "there is no such thing as Palestinians."

 Meanwhile, the two Trump advisers who led his outreach to Arab Americans have not secured positions in the administration yet.